 Georgia’s Green Industry is playing a critical role in helping the state’s economy recover from the COVID-19 pandemic.
-The University of Georgia, through a CARES Act grant, assembled a webinar series to deliver timely information and sponsored no-cost access to professional development opportunities to help businesses and employees safely enhance their capacity and resilience, while meeting increased consumer demand with a healthy, well-trained workforce.
+In early 2021, the University of Georgia, through a CARES Act grant, assembled a webinar series to deliver timely information and sponsored no-cost access to professional development opportunities to help businesses and employees safely enhance their capacity and resilience, while meeting increased consumer demand with a healthy, well-trained workforce.

 A self-paced certification program with print and online resources designed for managers and technicians in the landscape business.

 A self-paced certification program with print and online resources designed for professionals employed in the retail garden center industry.

 An online subscription for employee training videos, developed in cooperation with industry leaders and endorsed by professional organizations.
 (Available in English and Spanish.)